thg-muc/udacity-ml-devops/project_clean_code/README.md

 → This executes all pytest-tests for the churn_library by invoking all public methods from the classes.
 The test results are logged to the console and to the file `logs\pytest.log` - the pytest logging configuration is set in the `pyproject.toml` file.
 This logfile only contains the test results, so it is not redundant to the primary logfile.

 By running the functions of the churn_library, the EDA and Baseline Model training results are also persisted to disk in the `images` and `models` folder.
 Please note that on order to evaluate that the expected results were created, these folders and their contents are deleted before the tests are executed.

+Note: This file uses a simpler grid to for model training to speed up testing - it takes about 1-2 minutes to run, depending on the hardware.